ojd2/CS5003-Practical-1/README.md

 The only MVC implementation for the stopwatch are some methods that extend the stopwatch by use of some simple controller event handlers.
 These handlers will store the stopwatch time upon click.
-For example: If a user hit's start and then hit's 'stop' - the current time displayed will be passed through via controller.
+For example: If a user hit's ```start``` and then hit's ```stop``` - the current time displayed will be passed through via the controller.
-Then the controller will decides to appended to the view.
+Then the controller will decide to appended to the view.
 The view contains some simple data binding methods that append the time, user task input name, and some other metadata to an area in the HTML.